 I made this cake while in the midst of a baking-with-beer phase, using an Alaskan Smoked Porter I picked up at Rainbow.
 The beer goes in the cake, and also gets whisked into powdered sugar to form a thin glaze which locks in the cake’s moisture while it’s still warm.
-The smokey flavor is subtle; you might enjoy it with a mug of milky lapsang souchang tea (like this organic one from Samovar).
+The smokey flavor is subtle; you might enjoy it with a mug of milky lapsang souchang tea (like this organic one from Arbor Teas).
 The recipe, adapted from Suzanne Goin’s Sunday Suppers at Lucques, originally called for Guinness, but you could use any stout or porter.
 Some nice options would be Bison’s Organic Chocolate Stout, or their Gingerbread Ale.

 This moist, springy, tender cake would make perfect cupcakes.
 Enjoy it with a cup of tea or coffee for an afternoon snack, or alongside a scoop of milk chocolate stout ice cream for a decadent dessert.

 Smoked Porter Chocolate Cake